YuriyDubinin/next-app-test/README.md

 ℹ️ NextJS 14.0.2

-## Features/highlights
+## Description:

--   server components
--   routing
--   layouts
+- a simple application on Next 14 for an example of using some entities

 ## Setup